aworkshop/c/man_03_Language.md

 ## Identifiers

 A variable name or identifier is a series of characters and digits.
 It can contain lowercase and uppercase and even an underscore.
+It cannot start with a digit.
 Examples are;
 ```
 a
 my_name